dward2/BME547/schedule.md

 # Class Schedule

 This schedule is likely to change throughout the semester depending on class progress, severe weather days, etc.  Please check back regularly.
+Assume there will be lecture every class period even if no topic is shown on the schedule.

 <table>